zhanghailiangcsu/MSBERT/README.md

 The MSBERT is public at [homepage](https://github.com/zhanghailiangcsu), every user can download and use it.
 You can download the trained model on Github.
 Then refer to the example to use the model for prediction, and directly obtain the embedding vectors from MS/MS.
+If you have any questions, you can refer to the help documentation or contact the author.
 Alternatively, you can retrain MSBEERT on your own data refer to example.
 ```
 import pickle